Sampling Bias - Who You Survey

 How can I reduce Response Bias?

 Conducting your survey online automatically reduces the potential for response bias because the questions are self-administered thus making it easier to be honest.
-This is particularly when asking about loaded topics.
+This is particularly helpful when asking about loaded topics.
 Here are some good tips for reducing response bias:

 - Ask neutrally worded questions